Facing elimination, Kumar Rocker notches historic, 19 strikeout no-hitter

 After getting over the eighth inning hump, Kumar finally had his eyes on the prize.
 He was one inning away from history.
 Once again, Lalitha thought his day was over.

 Lalitha had finally learned what a no-hitter was.
-She also heard murmurs of how long it’s been since Vanderbilt’s last no-hitter.
-The only thing she didn’t know is that it had never been done before in a Super Regional game, and her son would be the first.
+She also heard murmurs of how long it’s been since Vanderbilt last achieved the feat.
+She certainly didn’t know that it had never been done in a Super Regional game, and her son would be the first.

 Three outs away from finishing off the job, Rocker’s first opponent walked up to the plate.